storybookjs/react-native/MIGRATION.md

 We've deprecated the ability to specify the hierarchy separators (how you control the grouping of story kinds in the sidebar).
 From Storybook 6.0 we will have a single separator `/`, which cannot be configured.

 If you are currently using using custom separators, we encourage you to migrate to using `/` as the sole separator.
-If you are using `|` or `.` as a separator currently,we've written a codemod, [`upgrade-hierarchy-separators`](https://github.com/storybookjs/storybook/blob/next/lib/codemod/README.md#upgrade-hierarchy-separators), that can be used to rename all your components.
+If you are using `|` or `.` as a separator currently, we provide a codemod, [`upgrade-hierarchy-separators`](https://github.com/storybookjs/storybook/blob/next/lib/codemod/README.md#upgrade-hierarchy-separators), that can be used to rename all your components.

 ```
 yarn sb migrate upgrade-hierarchy-separators --glob="*.stories.js"